-Effective June 1, 2017, a new amendment to the Plan will reduce the Company common stock investment limit to 25% of each participant's portfolio.
-The new limit, which formerly was 50%, will apply when participants direct the investment of future contributions and rebalance their entire portfolio.
+Effective June 1, 2017, an amendment to the Plan reduced the Company common stock investment limit to 25% of each participant's portfolio.
+The new limit, which formerly was 50%, is applied when participants direct the investment of future contributions and rebalances their entire portfolio.